espruino/EspruinoDocs/tutorials/Bangle.js EdgeImpulse.md

         # Start reading file line by line
         for i, line in enumerate(r):

-            # If line match with teplate -- <?xml --increase counter n
+            # If line match with template -- <?xml --increase counter n
             if re.match(r'timestamp, x, y, z', line):
                 n+=1